 Many people are under the impression that remnants are left-over pieces of broadloom from an installation.
-They think they are pieces of carpet that some other unsuspecting customer already paid for, off of which the retailer is making a double profit.
+This is not usually the case, however.

 In a store that carries large rolls of carpet in stock, the remnants are usually the ends of those rolls.
-Once a roll has only a few feet left on it (usually around 20 feet or less, but that can vary somewhat depending on the store’s space and clientele) the store staff will roll up what is left and mark it for sale as a remnant.
+Once a roll has only a few feet left on it (usually around 20 feet or less, but that can vary) the store staff will roll up what is left and mark it for sale as a remnant.
 It is much easier to sell what is left as a discounted whole rather than hope customers will buy it bit by bit.

 In smaller stores that don’t carry many (or any) rolls in stock, carpet remnants are usually bought from manufacturers or suppliers.
 Carpet manufacturers end up with short roll ends in the same way stores do, so they tend to do the same thing: sell them off as remnants.
 However, typically when a manufacturer or supplier sells remnants to retailers, they do so in bulk; retailers usually must purchase a number of remnants all at once, sometimes up to 50 at a time.